 In a Harvard study, more than 70% of senior managers surveyed found most meetings to be unproductive and inefficient.1

-Three Keys to Building a Better Workshop
+Three Keys to Building a Better Meeting

 In addition to leveraging principles such as co-creation and visual thinking, top workshop facilitators consider the three Ps:

-The Mechanics of Designing an Effective Workshop
+The Mechanics of Designing an Effective Meeting

-We’ve packaged these learnings into our latest course, Design Your Facilitation Strategy.
+We’ve packaged these learnings into our latest course, Design Your Facilitation Strategy

 What will I learn in the Design Your Facilitation Strategy course?